facebook/lexical/packages/lexical-website-new/docs/getting-started/theming.md

 # Theming

-Lexical tries to make theming straight-forward, by proving a way of passing a customizable theming object that maps CSS class names to the editor on creation.
+Lexical tries to make theming straight-forward, by providing a way of passing a customizable theming object that maps CSS class names to the editor on creation.
 Here's an example of a plain-text theme:

 ```js
 const exampleTheme = {